Updates

 • d1, 2 and 3

-Statement 1 is correct as the Bill mandates NCLT to admit insolvency applications within 14 days if default is proven.
-Statement 2 is incorrect because liquidation must be completed within 180 days, extendable by 90 days.
-Statement 3 is incorrect as statutory dues are explicitly excluded from secured debt status.
+Statement 1 is correct as the Bill mandates admission within 14 days if conditions are met.
+Statement 2 is incorrect because the Bill removes judicial discretion on the admission timeline.
+Statement 3 is correct as liquidation must be completed within 180 days, extendable by 90 days.

 📝 Prelims Practice

-Consider the following about the Insolvency and Bankruptcy Code (IBC):
+Consider the following statements about the insolvency resolution models:

-1. IBC follows a debtor-in-possession model similar to the US Chapter 11 bankruptcy.
+1. India follows a debtor-in-possession model under the IBC.

 Which of the above statements is/are correct?